GMT-352/Team-L/README.md

 👤 Bahadır Öztürk => 21967698

-1) A case study (region of interest):
+# A case study (region of interest):
-Provinces and districts affected by the recent earthquake in Turkey
+Determining where the container settlements to be established in the earthquake zone that took place on February 6th will be established.

 2) Data: Open Street Map,Google Earth,General Directorate of Mapping
-3) Requirements:

 # Maps